Séance (2006 film)

 Séance is a 2006 American horror film written and directed by Mark L. Smith.

 Plot

 Five college students left alone at Thanksgiving in their dormitory, an old converted Manhattan building, decide to hold a séance.
 This eventually leads to spooky things happening around them.

 Production

-Séance was Mark L. Smith’s directorial debut made by WindChill productions.
+Séance was Mark L. Smith’s directorial debutm, produced by WindChill Films.
 Describing the influences for the film, director and screenwriter Smith was approached by his daughter who would say that her room was haunted and that she saw a little girl who was behind her and then turn the corner and find that she was not there.

 Séance had its casting dates between April 20 and May 3, 2006.

 The film had a short 14-day shooting schedule and was shot at Cheyenne Studios, just north of Los Angeles.
 Smith recalled they managed to shoot about 9 pages of script each day.
 It was set to be shot between late May and early June 2006.